 It is becoming increasingly common for people to purchase infrared saunas for personal use at home but those without space inside their house or apartment might wonder if they can put their infrared sauna outside to save space indoors.

-Most infrared saunas are designed for use indoors and aren’t supposed to be exposed to the elements, but some models can be placed outside of your home.
-You need to make sure the infrared sauna you have is built as an outdoor unit to stay under warranty and it should be well-insulated, and constructed with waterproof solid wood.
+Most infrared saunas are designed for use indoors and aren’t supposed to be exposed to the elements, but some models can be placed outside of your home with proper planning and execution.

 Read on and find out more about infrared sauna, which makes it different from traditional saunas, and how it can benefit you.
 We will also discuss how you can tell if your infrared sauna can be placed outdoors or designed only for indoor use.